 The founder of the Afghan Durani dynasty sacked Delhi in 1756 and again in 1760.
 That same year, the Russians burned Berlin.
 In 1765, Harvard College burned down along with its library, destroying over 90% of its books.
 Princeton’s Nassau Hall Library burned in 1802.
 The Burmese sacked Ayutha in 1767.
 In 1775, the Tuaregs took Timbuktu.
 In 1799, the French took Naples, once again by storm.
 In the late 1700s, fanatical Wahhabi tribesmen invaded Tarim, an Arab city graced with 365 mosques and a great many libraries.
 Between their assault and an infestation of white worms, every book housed there was lost.

-In 1820, the Siamese were alarmed by vague rumors that the British were about to attack them, presumably with Laotian help.
+In 1820, the Siamese became alarmed by vague rumors that the British were about to attack them, presumably with Laotian help.
 They invaded Laos and burned down every public structure in Vientiane, the Lao capital.
 They burned alive in giant bamboo cages every Lao prisoner they did not enslave.

 Canton burned in 1822.
 Macau’s Archives were destroyed by fire in 1825 and 1885.
 In 1827, the Dahomey took Whydah.
 In 1828, the Russians carried off the fine library from Ardebil, the capital of Azerbaijan.
 New York City burned in 1845.
 Montreal’s Parliament buildings were destroyed by fire in 1849.
 So was Rangoon, Burma, in 1850.
 In 1851, the remaining two thirds of Jefferson’s book collection burned up along with most of the second Library of Congress; as did the city of San Francisco.
 Tokyo burned in 1857.
 Along with many other cities, Nanking was destroyed during the Taiping Rebellion.
 In 1864, its magnificent Porcelain Pagoda, Hong Xiquan’s palace and the Ming Palace nearby were smashed.
 Vicksburg, Tennessee; Jackson, Mississippi; Atlanta, Georgia; Laurence, Kansas; Columbia, South Carolina; Richmond, Virginia and other American towns suffered the same fate during the American Civil War (1860-65).
 Quebec City burned in 1866.
 During the South American War of the Triple Alliance (1865-70) the Brazilian Imperial Army sacked Asuncion, Paraguay, and took the National Library to Rio de Janeiro where its remnants were kept in secret.
 Beginning August 23, 1870, the Prussians decided to burn down Strasbourg with incendiary shells from their siege artillery, along with its picture gallery, its city library full of ancient treasures, its Huguenot Temple Neuf and most of the roof of its Cathedral.
 A German rehearsal for future outrages of this kind, intended to force surrender but only managing to cohere local resistance.
 A French Communard mob burned down the Tuilleries library in Paris in 1871, with its 250,000 books.
 The Great Chicago fire occurred the same year; Boston burned down a year later.
 In 1882, victorious Chile confiscated the National Library of Peru and transferred its contents from Lima to Santiago.
+At least a hundred thousand books were destroyed during a wave of anti-clericalism in Mexico by 1884.171

 From the mid-1800s on, some excuse or other was found to flatten almost every city on Earth.
 For example, British troops burned down Benin, the capital of an empire at least six hundred years old.
 Its magnificent sculpted wood and cast bronze artwork did not recover until very recently.